 - Undefeatable Little Village: The story "Microcosmic God" posits a scientist living on an island creating a population of small, intelligent creatures that live short lives in an ammonia environment in tanks in his lab.
 He communicates with them through a teletype connection (it's an old story).
 They make many great inventions for him because their generations are short in time, so many generations can work on a problem.
 The outside world wants them, so the navy is poised to attack him.
 He requires his creatures to build a completely impregnable shield around the island, which they do.
 The navy spends the rest of time bombarding the grey sphere, and he spends the rest of his days with his creatures.

-- Virgin Power: In "The Silken-Swift", the unicorn subverts this trope itself.
+- Unicorns Prefer Virgins: In "The Silken-Swift", the unicorn subverts this trope itself.
 Given a choice between a gentle young woman who'd recently been raped, and the virginal witch who'd maliciously (though indirectly) caused the assault to happen, the unicorn chooses to lay his head in the lap of the true innocent (who promptly sets it free).